 Faculty Snapshots – Meet Some of Our Faculty!

 Professor Ross Davies teaches administrative law, contracts, legal history, and torts.
 He is editor-in-chief of the Green Bag—a nationally celebrated journal of “short, readable, useful and sometimes entertaining legal scholarship.”
 Professor Davies is also known as the creator of the Supreme Court bobblehead series.
-Before joining Mason Law, Professor Davies practiced at Gibson, Dunn & Crutcher and Shea & Gardner (now Goodwin Procter).
+Before joining Scalia Law, Professor Davies practiced at Gibson, Dunn & Crutcher and Shea & Gardner (now Goodwin Procter).
 He clerked for the Hon.
 Diane P. Wood for the U.S. Court of Appeals for the Seventh Circuit.

 Professor Adam Mossoff is Co-Director of Academic Programs and Senior Scholar of the Center for the Protection of Intellectual Property, which he co-founded in 2012.
 His scholarship on patent law, trade secrets, and internet law is widely-cited, and his article on the Sewing Machine War of the 1850s has become an important part of the public policy debates concerning today’s “smart phone war.”
 Professor Mossoff has testified before the U.S. Senate, and has spoken at numerous congressional staff briefings, professional association conferences, and academic conferences, as well as at the U.S. Patent and Trademark Office, the Federal Trade Commission, the Department of Justice, and the Smithsonian Institution.
 He has published in many law journals, including the University of Pennsylvania Law Review, Cornell Law Review, and the Boston University Law Review.

 Professor Neomi Rao’s scholarship is informed by her service in all three branches of government.
-Prior to joining Mason Law in 2006, she served as Associate Counsel and Special Assistant to President George W. Bush, as well as counsel to the U.S. Senate Committee on the Judiciary.
+Prior to joining Scalia Law in 2006, she served as Associate Counsel and Special Assistant to President George W. Bush, as well as counsel to the U.S. Senate Committee on the Judiciary.
 Additionally, Professor Rao clerked for Judge J. Harvie Wilkinson III on the U.S. Court of Appeals for the Fourth Circuit and for Justice Clarence Thomas on the U.S. Supreme Court.
 Her analysis of the use of dignity in constitutional law is widely cited in the United States and abroad.